SirGavith/Sir-s-Scripts/README.md

  - I'm not sure why this doesnt work, it is a lib adding a few methods :
    - `giveItems(player,item,num)`
    - `giveItem(player,item)`
+### MCCmds - works
+ - Huge library of all vanilla minecraft commands!
 ### plog - doesn't work
  - adds /plog \[thing] to do /log \[thing] whenever you jopin, so you dont have to do /log tps every time the server restarts
 ### rename - doesn't work